Skip to main content

 The Tracking Pixel, Web SDK, Unity SDK, and REST API are currently in alpha.
 The data collected and event schemas may change between releases.

-Full reference of data collected and event schemas for the Tracking Pixel, Web SDK, Unity SDK, and REST API.
+Full reference of data collected and event schemas for the Tracking Pixel, Web SDK, Unity SDK, and REST API, and the data forwarded externally by Conversion Postbacks.
 Use it to understand what each integration sends, when it sends it, and what properties each event carries.
 Also useful for privacy reviews, legal assessments, and technical audits.

 Cookies